-- All members have equal rights, privileges, and obligations - No person can speak until recognized by the chair - Personal remarks during debate are out of order - Only one question at a time may be considered, and only one person may have the floor at any one time - Members have a right to know what the immediately pending question is and to have it restated before a vote is taken - Full and free discussion of every main motion is a basic right - A quorum must be present for business to be conducted - A majority decides a question except when basic rights of members are involved or a rule provides otherwise. - A 2/3 vote is required for any motion that deprives a member of a right in any way (e.g., cutting off debate) - Silence gives consent.
-Those who do not vote allow the decision to be made by those who do vote. - During debate, the Chair should remain impartial
+- All members have equal rights, privileges, and obligations. - No person can speak until recognized by the Chair. - Personal remarks during debate are out of order. - Only one question at a time may be considered, and only one person may have the floor at any one time. - Members have a right to know what the immediately pending question is and to have it restated before a vote is taken. - Full and free discussion of every main motion is a basic right. - A quorum must be present for business to be conducted. - A majority decides a question except when basic rights of members are involved or a rule provides otherwise. - A 2/3 vote is required for any motion that deprives a member of a right in any way (e.g., cutting off debate). - Silence gives consent.
+Those who do not vote allow the decision to be made by those who do vote. - During debate, the Chair should remain impartial.

-Motions: The method used by members to express themselves is in the form of moving motions.
-A motion is a proposal that the entire membership take action or a stand on an issue.
+Motion: The main method used by members to express themselves, a motion is a proposal that the entire membership act or take a stand on an issue.

-Every Motion Has Six Steps:
+Every Motion Has Six Steps

-- 1. Motion: A member rises, raises a hand, or approaches a microphone to signal the chairperson (the Bishop). - 2.
+- 1. Motion: A member rises, raises a hand, or approaches a microphone to signal the Chair (the Bishop). - 2.
 Second: Another member seconds the motion.
 (If no one seconds the motion, the motion is lost.)
 Motions that come from a committee do not require a second. - 3.
-Restate motion: The chairperson restates the motion. - 4.
+Restate Motion: The Chair restates the motion. - 4.
 Debate: The members debate the motion. - a.
-The person who proposed the motion may speak first, and may not speak again until other speakers are finished, unless called upon by the chairperson. - b.
-Debate is closed when discussion has ended (or if there is no discussion) or a 2/3 vote closes debate. - 5.
-Vote: The chairperson restates the motion, and then first asks for affirmative votes, and then negative votes. - 6.
-Announce the vote: The chairperson announces the result of the vote and any instructions.
+The person who proposed the motion may speak first and may not speak again until other speakers are finished, unless called upon by the Chair. - b.
+Debate is closed when discussion has ended or if there is no discussion.
+A motion to close debate affirmed by a $^2/3$ vote. - 5.
+Vote: The Chair restates the motion, and then first asks for affirmative votes, and then negative votes. - 6.
+Announce the Vote: The Chair announces the result of the vote and any instructions.